The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 \subsubsection{Step 3.
 A Morse-theoretic computation}

 Let us look at Figure~\ref{fig:loop_morse}(e).
-Recall that $q\in L$ is the minimum of $f$, so the semi-infinite flowline of $\nabla f$ flowing into $q$ must be constant.
-Second, we have arranged the principal disk to be constant, as well.
-So the configurations on Figure~\ref{fig:loop_morse}(e) reduce to those shown on Figure~\ref{fig:loop_count}.
+Recall that $q\in L$ is the minimum of $g$, so the semi-infinite flowline of $\nabla g$ flowing into $q$ must be constant.
+Second, we have arranged the principal (central) disk to be constant, as well.
+So the configurations in Figure~\ref{fig:loop_morse}(e) reduce to those shown in Figure~\ref{fig:loop_count}.

-The free parameter $t=e^{is}\in S^1\setminus \{1\}$ is `unseen' by the domain after the principal disk became ghost (i.e.~constant), but the equations still depend on it.
-First, consider the left disk and the left flowline on Figure~\ref{fig:loop_count}, forgetting the rest of the configuration.
+The free parameter $t=e^{is}\in S^1\setminus \{1\}$ is ``unseen'' by the domain after the principal disk became ghost (i.e.~constant), but the equations still depend on it.
+First, consider the left disk and the left flowline in Figure~\ref{fig:loop_count}, forgetting the rest of the configuration.
 Those disk and flowline satisfy the $\gamma_t$-pullback of the equation defining the PSS map $\Psi$, so for each $t$ the linear combination of points $p$ appearing as limits of such configurations equals $\gamma_t(\Psi(x))$, where $\Psi(x)\in C^1(L)$ is the PSS image which is a linear combination of index 1 critical points of $f$, so that $\gamma_t(\Psi(x))$ is a combination of critical points of $f\circ\gamma_t$.

 Let us now add back the middle flowline, still forgetting the right flowline and the right disk, and count the resulting configurations.
-The middle flowline is a semi-infinite flowline of $\nabla(f\circ \gamma_t)$ ending at the point $q$, which is not a critical point of $f\circ \gamma_t$ when $t\neq 1\in S^1$.
+The middle flowline is a semi-infinite flowline of $\nabla(f\circ \gamma_t)$ ending at the point $q$; note that $q$ is \emph{not} a critical point of $f$.
 Suppose for the moment that we allow the right end of the middle flowline to be free (not constrained to $q$) and denote the moduli space of such configurations by $P$.
-Then there is the evaluation map at the right end of the flowline, $\ev\co P\to L$.
-Its image is the unstable manifold of the input critical points, which we determined to be the linear combination $\gamma_t(\Psi(x))$, with respect to the function $f\circ \gamma_t$.
+Then we can consider the evaluation map at the right end of the flowline, $\ev\co P\to L$.
+The image of $\ev$, as a chain, is a linear combination of unstable manifolds, with respect to the function $f\circ \gamma_t$, associated with the linear combination of the critical points $p$ which we have previously computed.
+Recall that this linear combination of points $p$ equals $\gamma_t(\Psi(x))$.
 Consequently, if we denote by $C_{\Psi(x)}\subset L$ the disjoint union of (oriented, codimension 1) unstable manifolds of the Morse cochain $\Psi(x)\in C^1(L)$ with respect to $f$, then

 Those configurations which evaluate at $q\in L$ are the intersection points $C_{\Psi(x)}\cap l$, where $l=\{\gamma_t(q)\}_{t\in S^1}$ is the orbit of $q$.
 By perturbing $\gamma_t$ and $f$, the intersections can be easily made transverse, and we get: